 *On August 30, 1890, Savannah State University was founded.
 They are a public Historically Black University (HBCU) in Savannah, Georgia.
 It is the oldest public historically black university in the state.

 The university is a member school of the Thurgood Marshall College Fund.
-Savannah State operates three colleges (College of Business Administration, College of Liberal Arts and Social Sciences, College of Sciences and Technology) and the Office of Graduate Studies and Sponsored Research (OGSSR).
+Savannah State operates three colleges (College of Business Administration, College of Liberal Arts and Social Sciences, and College of Sciences and Technology) and the Office of Graduate Studies and Sponsored Research (OGSSR).
 It also participates in research centers and programs at the Center for Teaching, Learning, and Academic Support.
 They also have the Savannah Entrepreneurial Center; the Midtown Project; the Georgia Institute of Technology Regional Engineering Program (GTREP); and "A Collaboration to Integrate Research and Education in Marine and Environmental Science and Biotechnology" with the Skidaway Institute of Oceanography.